slowproj/slowdash/main/server/slowapi/docs/README.md

 if __name__ == '__main__':
     app.run()
 ```

-The SlowAPI decorators (such as `@slowapi.get()`) do not modify the function signature, and the decorated user methods can be used as they are defined in the user code.
-There is no additional overhead with this.

 Once `app` is made, the rest is the same.

+#### Performance overhead
+Whether the user class is inherited from `slowapi.App` or not, the SlowAPI decorators (such as `@slowapi.get()`) do not modify the function signature, and the decorated user methods can be used as they are defined in the user code.
+There is no additional performance overhead with the SlowAPI decorators.

-#### Binding to functions
+### Binding to functions
+By creating an instance of SlowAPI, functions, instead of class methods, can be bound to URL endpoints, in a very similar way as FastAPI and Flask.
 ```python
 import slowapi